Am I A Candidate For LASIK?

 Is LASIK Right For Your Eyes?

-You can’t guess at this, and neither can Dr. Wilson.
+You can’t guess at this, and neither can Dr. Luke.
 In fact, he insists on the most comprehensive eye examination in Oklahoma City before he’ll approve you for LASIK at ClearSight.

 Some folks spend years researching the procedure only to find that they were never a candidate in the first place.
 That can be a major disappointment, and the only way to avoid it is by having a full and comprehensive LASIK Exam.

 There are several factors that could mean LASIK isn’t right for you.
 Here are the main ones:

 Thickness of your cornea and overall health of your eyes